 Here we find out for ourselves what inspired people like William Wordsworth when surrounded by the spectacular hills, lakes, woodlands, villages and farms of this beautiful area.
 The Lake District measures about 70 km from north to south and is 50 km wide.

 It’s the perfect location for exploring the many historic, cultural and contemporary attractions within the Lake District including Beatrix Potter's 'Hilltop'.

 We board our coach this morning bound for the nearby Yorkshire Dales.
 All Creatures Great and Small becomes real life as we meander through this spectacular undulating countryside.
 This is “James Herriott country”, the area where he lived, worked and wrote his books.
 We visit a Dales’ dairy sheep and arable farm before continuing east to the small village of Great Ayton.

 Our accommodation tonight – The Old Swan – is one of the most famous and historic hotels in Harrogate.

-Surrounded by lawns and gardens, and just a short walk from the town centre, the hotel combines Victorian splendour with contemporary luxury.
+Surrounded by lawns and gardens – and just a short walk from the town centre – the hotel combines Victorian splendour with contemporary luxury.

 From its revolving doors to its famous glass-ceilinged Wedgwood Restaurant, the hotel exudes romance and mystery.
 It was to this tranquil haven that Agatha Christie famously disappeared in 1926, resulting in a public furore over the 11 days she was ‘missing’.